This online request for Accommodation Letters is available for students who meet the following criteria:

 COMMUNICATION WITH INSTRUCTORSYou are still responsible for scheduling a time with your instructor(s) to discuss implementation of the accommodations included in the Accommodation Letter.
 We recommend you have a copy of your Accommodation Letter with you for the visit.

 SAMPLE INSTRUCTOR EMAILIf you decide to email your Accommodation Letter(s) to your instructor(s) you should include some information in the body of the email and be clear about what is attached and how you plan to discuss your accommodations with the instructor (i.e. office hours, phone meeting, make an appointment).
 You should send a separate email to each of the instructors.

 SAMPLE EMAIL TEMPLATEEmail Subject: Disability Accommodation Letter for<Course Name>Dear Professor (NAME):

 I am registered for your (COURSE NAME) for (SEMESTER/YEAR) and receive accommodations through the Disability Resource Center.
 I have attached a copy of my Accommodation Letter as approved and prepared by the Disability Resource Center for the <summer, fall, spring semester>.
 I would like to set-up a time to discuss this information with you to determine how we will implement these accommodations and to answer any questions you may have about my accommodation needs.

 Please let me know if you have any questions.

 My electronic signature on this form signifies I have read and agree to follow the process for distributing my Accommodation Letters to my instructors.

-If you are unable or unwilling to fulfill these responsibilities, please contact Greg Toutges, Director of Disability Services at 218-477-4318, FR154 or email@example.com.
+If you are unable or unwilling to fulfill these responsibilities, please contact Greg Toutges, Director of Disability Resource Center at 218-477-4318, FR154 or email@example.com.